-23.0 Setting and Monitoring Alarms
+26.0 Setting and Monitoring Alarms

 Alarm settings can be individually set for each signal input channel.
-Alarm type and limit type are set by writing a value to a configuration register which is the sum of a number representing the type of alarm and a number representing the alarm limits to be monitored.
-Alarms are enabled and disabled by writing a 1 or 0 to an enable register.
-Alarm Status is stored in a register block next to the configuration registers and is mirrored to a register block next to the input channel readings.
-When an alarm condition occurs, the appropriate status register is updated and the red LED on the top panel of the module will light.
-The status registers can be monitored by host software for alarm detection.
+Alarm type and limit type are set by writing a value to a module configuration register which is the sum of a number representing the type of alarm and a number representing the alarm limits to be monitored.
+Alarms are enabled and disabled by writing a 1 or 0 to a module enable register.
+Alarm Status is stored in a module register block next to the module configuration registers and is mirrored to a module register block next to the input channel readings.
+When an alarm condition occurs, the appropriate module status register is updated and the red LED on the top panel of the module will light.
+The module status registers can be monitored by host software for alarm detection.
 In addition, the MAQ20-BRDG1 module has the ability to map alarm events to other actions with the system.